iredmail/docs/en_US/iredadmin/0-iredadmin-pro.restful.api.new.md

     `primarymx` | Hostname or IP address of primary MX, smtp port number is optional.
 Must be used with parameter `is_backupmx`.
 Conflicts with parameter `transport`. | `primarymx=202.96.134.133`, `primarymx=[mail.iredmail.org]:25`
     `catchall` | Per-domain catch-all account (a list of email addresses used to receive emails sent to non-existing addresses under same domain).
 Multiple addresses must be separated by comma.
 Set an empty value to disable catch-all support. | `catchall=user@domain.com,user2@domain.com` or `catchall=` (disable catch-all)
     `outboundRelay` | Per-domain outbound relay.
 Set an empty value to disable outbound relay. | `outboundRelay=smtp:[192.168.1.2]:25` or `outboundRelay=` (disable outbound relay)
+    `addAliasDomain` | Add new alias domains.
+Multiple services must be separated by comma. | `addAliasDomain=alias1.com,alias2.com`
+    `removeAliasDomain` | Remove existing alias domains.
+Multiple services must be separated by comma. | `removeAllServices=alias1.com,alias2.com`
+    `aliasDomains` | Reset all alias domains.
+If empty, all existing alias domains will be removed.
+Conflicts with parameter `addAliasDomain` and `removeAliasDomain`. | `aliasDomains=alias1.com,alias2.com`
     `addService` | Enable new services.
 Multiple services must be separated by comma.
 Available services are listed below. | `addService=self-service`
     `removeService` | Disable existing services.
 Multiple services must be separated by comma.
 Available services are listed below. | `removeService=self-service`
     `services` | Reset all services.
 If empty, all existing services will be removed. | `services=mail,self-service`